 The Company offers various types of concessions when modifying a loan or lease.
 Commercial and industrial loans modified in a TDR often involve temporary interest-only payments, term extensions, and converting revolving credit lines to term loans.
 Additional collateral, a co-borrower, or a guarantor are often requested.
 Commercial mortgage and construction loans modified in a TDR often involve reducing the interest rate for the remaining term of the loan, extending the maturity date at an interest rate lower than the current market rate for new debt with similar risk, or substituting or adding a co-borrower or guarantor.
 Construction loans modified in a TDR may also involve extending the interest-only payment period.
 Residential mortgage loans modified in a TDR generally include a lower interest rate and the loan being fully amortized for up to 40 years from the modification effective date.
 In some cases, the Company may forbear a portion of the unpaid principal balance with a balloon payment due upon maturity or pay-off of the loan.
 Land loans are also included in the class of residential mortgage loans.
-Land loans are typically structured as interest-only monthly payments with a balloon payment due at maturity.
-Land loan modifications usually involve extending the interest-only monthly payments up to an additional five years with a balloon payment due at maturity, or re-amortizing the remaining balance over a period up to 360 months.
+Land loans are typically structured as interest-only monthly payments with a balloon payment due at maturity, or re-amortizing the remaining balance over a period up to 360 months.
 Interest rates are not changed for land loan modifications.
 Home equity modifications are made infrequently and uniquely designed to meet the specific needs of each borrower.
 Automobile loans modified in a TDR are primarily comprised of loans where the Company has lowered monthly payments by extending the term.